 The following sections provide an introduction to eSignLive:

 - Deployment Scenarios

 The product can be divided into two main functional sectors:

-- eSignLive Platform (aka The Platform): This is the core transactional and business logic.
+- eSignLive Platform (aka The Platform): This is the product's core transactional and business logic.

 eSignLive customers can choose either of the following deployment scenarios:

 - SaaS (Software as a Service) — The product is centrally hosted on the public Cloud.
 Customers access the product by subscribing to an online service.